argentini/Argentini.Sfumato/README.md

 - The Sfumato CLI tool is written in cros-platform native code, not javascript, and is very fast
 - Dart Sass (also cross-platform native code) is embedded so you get all the benefits of using Sass as part of your workflow
 - Sfumato uses a scalable CSS system that makes all the viewport sizes between breakpoints scale like a PDF for a more controlled layout
+- Theme mode that supports system theme matching, as well as classes that include an "auto" class to fall back to system matching
+- Integrated form element styles (class compatible with Tailwind forms plugin)

 ## How To Use